-After a couple years bumming around between Perth, Melbourne and New York doing odd jobs — flipping burgers, pushing hospital beds, writing freelance, working for former RTRFM Music Director / Out to Lunch presenter Dave Cutbush at Life is Noise — I took a chance and applied for a job here at the station.
+After a couple years bumming around between Perth, Melbourne and New York doing odd jobs — flipping burgers, pushing hospital beds, writing freelance and for Life is Noise — I took a chance and applied for a job here at the station.
 A week and a half after a Skype interview I was on a plane back to Perth and found myself in this weird and wonderful world.

 It changes all the time, but right now:

 I know everyone says this, but it’s such an immense privilege to be surrounded by all the wonderfully talented people that frequent the station.
 From people like Stu MacLeod, Chris Wheeldon, Sarah Tout and Rhian Todhunter who work their absolute ass off to make sure the lights stay in, the signal goes out and the events run smoothly, to supremely talented broadcasters like Peter Barr, Caitlin Nienaber and Will Backler.
 The loveable, grumpy old men behind the scenes like Stan & Sardi are great fun despite their stoic demeanours.

 And it’s always a thrill to be privy to the music selection of people with fingers on all kinds of pulses and zeitgeists — from Ronan Lane’s bizarro noise rock & doom jazz out of Eastern Europe, to Ross Chisholm’s infinite knowledge of local music history, to Andrew Ryan’s impeccable pick of contemporary indie rock or Sandy’s jarring, brilliant eclecticism.
 I feel so damn lucky.

 Spending 40+ hours a week around RTRFM means I’m privy to a lot of odd happenings.
 It’s hard to pick one, but I can guarantee the vast majority of them involve Peter Barr.